 - If you have diabetes, manage your blood sugar levels to avoid impairment of hearing

 - Practice eating healthy and exercising regularly.
-It improves blood circulation, thereby delays age-related hearing loss
+It improves blood circulation, thereby delaying age-related hearing loss

 Reading the Early Signs of Age-Related Hearing Loss

 Beyond the age of 60, it is increasingly important to pay attention to the symptoms of age-related hearing loss.
 Hearing loss does not mean you wake up one day with worse hearing.
 Often, it is a gradual process that is best to catch early.
 Here are some signs and symptoms to watch out for:

 - Needing to turn up the volume of your phone or TV higher than normal